Billy Arjan Singh

 Kunwar "Billy" Arjan Singh (15 August 1917 – 1 January 2010) was an Indian hunter turned conservationist and author.
 He was the first who tried to reintroduce tigers and leopards from captivity into the wild.

 Billy Arjan Singh died at his original farmhouse Jasbir Nagar on 1 January 2010.

 Early life

-Kunwar "Billy" Arjan Singh was born in Gorakhpur on 15 August 1917 as the second son of Kunwar Jasbir Singh, CIE (1887–1942), a member of the royal Ahluwalia dynasty of Kapurthala.
-His grandfather was Raja Harnam Singh and his uncle was Raja Maharaj Singh.
-Rajkumari Amrit Kaur was his aunt and his elder brother was Air Vice-Marshal Kunwar Jaswant Singh, PVSM (1915–1963).
-In 1940, Singh was commissioned as a Second Lieutenant in the British Indian Army and was posted to the south of Iraq.
+Billy Arjan Singh was born in Gorakhpur on 15 August 1917 as the second son of Kunwar Jasbir Singh and grandson of Harnam Singh.
+His elder brother was Air Vice-Marshal Kunwar Jaswant Singh.

 Hunter turned conservationist

 Singh described how in his youth he had been an insatiable hunter.
 However, one day having shot a young leopard in the lights of his vehicle, he dramatically changed his view of hunting, feeling nothing but revulsion for killing and vowing that from then on he would pursue the cause of conservation.
 His first major project was to save a herd of barasingha in the neighbouring Sathiana range of the forestry reserve at Dudhwa.

 In 1976, he was awarded the World Wildlife Fund's gold medal, the WWF's premier award, for his conservation work.
 He was also largely responsible for persuading the then Prime Minister, Indira Gandhi, to transform Dudhwa into a 200 sqmi national park.